ttbagroup/ttbagroup.com/readme.md

 To publish to [ttbagroup.com](https://ttbagroup.com), rebuild the site with `npm run build` and upload `_site` folder contents via FTP to `public_html`.
 Or just call Dima.

 To install dev locally you need jekyll and nodejs.
+Once installed, run `npm start` to run local server.